arch-fan/ClientBlock/README.md

-# BrandBlock
+# ClientBlock

-A simple Fabric Mod for blocking/filtering Minecraft clients (JUST SERVER SIDE!).
+A Fabric Mod for blocking/filtering Minecraft clients (JUST SERVER SIDE!).

 The configuration file is created automatically inside your Fabric Mods configurations folder.
 The file is named `clientblock.json` which has